RobbieRotten/obsidian/content/UTS Law Notes/Statutory Interpretation notes.md

     - Acquiring a gaming machine
 - 3. Research Strategy: Document the research strategy you used to answer questions (1) and (2) (i.e., what specific databases and search terms did you use to identify the legislation).
 Part B: 1500 words
-- Provide advice to the Authority about whether the Furnace Hotel’s trading hours should be extended
+- Provide advice to the Authority about whether the Furnace Hotel's trading hours should be extended
   - List all the legal elements the Authority needs to be satisfied of in respect of the trading hours application, and explain what issues are raised on your reading of the facts given.

   - 5. Interpret the legislative provisions using the principles of statutory interpretation identified in this subject, giving attention (where appropriate) to interpretation legislation, general principles of interpretation, judicial or quasi-judicial decisions, and extrinsic sources.